 This means an internship is valuable in helping you understand whether you will enjoy your career when it starts.

 Of course, an internship is all about gaining practical experience, which allows you to build on the theory you may already have learned.
 It allows you to strengthen your CV and can help make you more attractive to prospective employers.

 What are the Benefits of Doing an Internship?

 After a successful internship, it is possible to be offered a full-time position by your employer.
 Many employers and companies use internships as a trial to seek new employees.
 Therefore, an internship, if successful, can be a gateway to full-time employment.
 This is why it’s important to take an internship very seriously.
 It is vital to make a good impression, arrive on time, be enthusiastic, show your flexibility, adaptability, and commitment to the job.
 If you are not offered a full-time job, you will still be able to receive a glowing reference letter.
 This can be your path to employment elsewhere!

 Whether you’re considering doing an internship to gain practical experience in your field of study, or looking to get your foot in the door after matric, this is a great opportunity.
 An internship is a fantastic way to gain experience and a chance to improve your CV or even gain long-term employment.
-You will be able to find more information on apprenticeships and learnerships here.
+Explore some of the internship opportunities available to you using Trusted Interns.

 As Steve Jobs says,

 “The only way to do great work is to love what you do.
 If you haven’t found it yet, keep looking.
 Don’t settle.
 As with all matters of the heart, you’ll know when you find it.”